yodrew/yodrew.github.io/_pages/water.md

 <!--&nbsp;-->

 - frame
-	- made of 24 x 36 lumber
+	- made of 19-24 x 36-88 lumber
 	- joint is extra strong, non-planar joint (see [gridbeam.com](https://gridbeam.com))
 	- black dots indicate heads of screws.
 Always drill pilot holes for screws.
 	- adjust leg height to allow a 15mm space between top of bucket and underside of toilet top
-- liner
+- skirt
-	- it is a skirt with no bottom, cut at floor level.
-Put a pan, tray, towel, or paper on the floor under the bucket to catch spills.
 	- made of thick plastic sheeting (0.15mm)
 	- fits inside frame
-	- top edges fold over horizontal frame pieces and get thumb-tacked or taped in place on outside
+	- top edge folds over horizontal frame pieces and get thumb-tacked or taped in place on outside
+	- bottom edge runs to floor level.
+Put a pan, tray, towel, or paper on the floor under the bucket to catch spills.
 	- toilet bucket goes inside
 	- cut hole for return duct:
 		- next to a frame leg, to attach a wire or bracket to support duct